adrianbaertschi/adrianbaertschi.github.io/_posts/2020-06-20-storytelling-with-data-part1.md

 ### Tables
 - Audience reads values from left to right
-- Design should fade in the background, avoid fancy Excel formattings
+- Design should fade in the background, avoid fancy Excel formatting

 ![Table formatting](/assets/storytelling_with_data/tables.png)